awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 IDT for AWS IoT Greengrass runs on your host computer \(Windows, macOS, or Linux\) connected to the device to be tested\.
 It runs tests and aggregates results\.
 It also provides a command line interface to manage the testing process\.

-In addition to testing devices, IDT for AWS IoT Greengrass creates resources \(for example, AWS IoT things, AWS IoT Greengrass groups, Lambda functions, and so on\) to facilitate the qualification process\.
+In addition to testing devices, IDT for AWS IoT Greengrass creates resources \(for example, AWS IoT things, AWS IoT Greengrass groups, Lambda functions, and so on\) in your AWS account to facilitate the qualification process\.

-To create these resources, IDT for AWS IoT Greengrass uses the AWS credentials configured in the `config.json` to make API calls on your behalf\.
+<a name="idt-aws-credentials"></a>To create these resources, IDT for AWS IoT Greengrass uses the AWS credentials configured in the `config.json` file to make API calls on your behalf\.
 These resources are provisioned at various times during a test\.

 When you run IDT for AWS IoT Greengrass on your host computer, it performs the following steps: